nicolasdao/google-cloud-bucket/README.md

 	|-------|------|----------------------------|
 	| CNAME | www  | c.storage.googleapis.com 	|

-5. Configure the bucket so that each index.html and the 404.html page are the default pages (otherwise, you'll have to explicitely enter http://www.your-domain-name.com/index.html to reach your website instead of simply entering http://www.your-domain-name.com):
+5. Configure the bucket so that each index.html and the 404.html page are the default pages (otherwise, you'll have to explicitly enter http://www.your-domain-name.com/index.html to reach your website instead of simply entering http://www.your-domain-name.com):

 ```js
 bucket.website.setup({